Extensions of tautological rings and motivic structures in the cohomology of $\overline{\mathcal{M}}_{g,n}$

 \begin{cor} On $\Mb_{2,n}$, in the category of Galois representations, we have

 \end{cor} \begin{proof} For degree 13, consider the right exact sequence

-By \cite{CanningLarsonPayne}, the semisimplification of the left-hand side is a sum of terms $\mathsf{S}_{12}$.
-Proposition \ref{danA2} shows that the semisimplification of the right-hand side consists only of Tate twists of $\mathsf{S}_{12}$.
-Thus, the middle term does too.
-The argument for degree 15 is similar, using the degree 11 and 13 results, and the fact that $H^2(\Mb_{g,n})$ is pure Hodge--Tate. \end{proof}
+By \cite{CanningLarsonPayne}, the semi-simplification of the left-hand side is a sum of terms $\mathsf{S}_{12}$.
+Proposition \ref{danA2} shows that the semi-simplification of the right-hand side consists only of Tate twists of $\mathsf{S}_{12}$.
+Thus, the semi-simplification of the middle term does too.